Scientists find evidence that novel coronavirus infects the mouth's cells

-Category: Environment Hits: 1Scientists has found evidence that SARS-CoV-2, the virus that causes COVID-19, infects cells in the mouth.
+Category: Environment Hits: 4Scientists has found evidence that SARS-CoV-2, the virus that causes COVID-19, infects cells in the mouth.
 The findings point to the possibility that the mouth plays a role in transmitting SARS-CoV-2 to the lungs or digestive system via saliva laden with virus from infected oral cells.
 A better understanding of the mouth's involvement could inform strategies to reduce viral transmission within and outside the body.

 Read more https://www.sciencedaily.com/releases/2021/03/210325084853.htm